manasamithra/capstone/README.md

 # capstone project - Hello World

-In this project you will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
+In this project we will apply the skills and knowledge which were developed throughout the Cloud DevOps Nanodegree program.
 These include:

 Working in AWS
 Using Jenkins to implement Continuous Integration and Continuous Deployment